adamisntdead/notes/Chemistry/The Elements.md

 Isotopes are atoms of the same element which have different mass numbers due to the diferent number of neutrons in the nucleus.

 \end{definition}

+# Mass Spectrometer

+\begin{definition}{Principle of Mass Spectrometry}
+Charged particles moving in a magnetic field are deflected to different extents according to their masses, and are thus separated according to these masses.
+\end{definition}

+The mass spectrometer has a few stages:

+1. Vaporisation - A small amount of gas or liquid is injected, and the vacuum means they turn quickly to gas.
+2. Ionisation - An electron gun (heated filament that gives off electrons).
+High energy electrons are fired at the atoms, knocking electrons off the atom.
+This produces positive ions.
+3. Acceleration - The positively charged ions go through negatively charged plates.
+They attract and travel faster.A fine beam of ions go to the analyzer.
+4. Separation in a magnetic field - There is a curved path with a magnetic field, produced by an electromagnet.
+The lighter particles are easier to deflect.
+The heavier particles are hard, thus the lighter ions are pushed more off course then heavier ions.
+5. Detection - The positive ions fall on a sensitive detector.
+This is amplified to produce a strong signal, then printed out.

+Uses:

+- Identify the presence of isotopes
+- Tells how many of each isotope is present
+- measures relative atomic masses and relative molecular masses
+- Identifies unknown compounds - Detection of banned substances, forensic science

+You should know the principle and the names of the stages.
+Principle - Positively charged particles, moving in a magnetic field according to mass.

+# Arrangement of electron in orbitals of equal energy

+\begin{definition}{Hund's Rule of Maximum Multiplicity}
+When two or more orbitals of equal energy are available, the electrons occupy them singly before filling them in pairs.
+\end{definition}